-It’s school days again, and time for the annual conundrum: hot lunch or sack lunch?
-The problem with hot lunches is that a lot of kids don’t like them, and if the school-age kids I know are reporting correctly, the lunches are heavy on carbs, fats and processed meats (hot dogs and pepperoni pizza).
-One young woman I know ate a hot dog for lunch every day for 12 years at school!
-Not exactly a nutritious diet.
+School days are here again, which means it’s time for the annual conundrum: hot lunch or sack lunch?
+The problem with hot lunches is that a lot of kids don’t like them.
 School lunches often don’t cater to special needs, for example, if a child is a vegetarian or can’t tolerate gluten or dairy.

 The alternative is taking a lunchbox or brown bag.
 Homemade lunches can be both cheaper and more nutritious than what the school serves.
 They should include a main dish or sandwich, a vegetable, some fruit and a treat, plus a drink.